Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Anemia of various origins is another indication for the use of drugs based on this plant.

-With changes in the blood that occur after radiation therapy or chemotherapy in oncological practice, it is also possible to use this remedy.
+For changes in the blood that occur after radiation therapy or chemotherapy in oncological practice, the use of this remedy is also possible.

-Euphorbia Pallas roots are widely used in the treatment of diseases of the stomach and lungs, as well as in infectious diseases.
+The roots of Euphorbia Pallas are widely used in the treatment of diseases of the stomach and lungs, as well as infectious diseases.

-With lymphangitis and lymphadenitis, lotions from a decoction of the roots of Euphorbia Pallas are quite effective.
+For lymphangitis and lymphadenitis, lotions made from a decoction of the roots of Euphorbia Pallas are quite effective.

 Side effects and contraindications for use

 Preparations based on this plant should not be used if the patient has an individual intolerance.
 It should be noted that this plant is poisonous.
-With the development of an overdose, there may be violations heart rate, as well as liquid stool mixed with blood.
+If an overdose develops, disturbances may occur heart rate, and loose stool mixed with blood.

 Euphorbia Pallas (tincture 5%)

 Chemical composition.
-The roots contain saponins, flavonoids, tannins, glycosides, resins (about 8%), traces of anthraglycosides, bitter extractives, ascorbic acid, starch and a large amount of selenium.
+The roots contain saponins, flavonoids, tannins, glycosides, resins (about 8%), traces of anthraglycosides, bitter extractives, ascorbic acid, starch and large amounts of selenium.

-A very rare Siberian plant, it has bactericidal, anti-inflammatory, antitumor and laxative effects.
+A very rare Siberian plant that has bactericidal, anti-inflammatory, antitumor and laxative effects.

-Euphorbia Pallas contains a large amount of selenium.
+Euphorbia Pallas contains large amounts of selenium.
 Therefore, extracts from plants stimulate hematopoiesis.
 Thus, the root is indispensable for any form of anemia (anemia), as well as for restoring blood after radiation and chemotherapy in cancer patients, and is used for leukemia.

-Pallas Euphorbia contains lactones with antibacterial and antitumor activity.
+Lactones with antibacterial and antitumor activity have been found in Euphorbia Pallas.
 Euphorbia Pallas prevents the growth of tumors and metastases in cancer patients.
-It is also believed that the antitumor effect of Euphorbia Pallas is due to its ability to increase the body's defenses, regulate immunity.
+It is also believed that the antitumor effect of Pallas's milkweed is due to its ability to increase the body's defenses and regulate immunity.

-To enhance the antitumor and hematopoietic effect, it is recommended to take Pallas Euphorbia tincture in combination with Astragalus membranous root tincture.
+To enhance the antitumor and hematopoietic effect, it is recommended to take tincture of Euphorbia Pallas in combination with tincture of Astragalus membranaceus roots

-In folk medicine, the root man has long been used as an aphrodisiac and laxative; inside it is prescribed at the most various diseases- as a "blood purifier", for lung diseases, malignant tumors especially in sarcoma peptic ulcer, as a tonic and stimulant in severe general diseases (like ginseng).
-Outwardly, wounds, especially purulent ones, are covered with root man powder, they are used for boils, abscesses, phlegmon, burns, and toothache.
+In folk medicine, muzhik root has long been used as an aphrodisiac and laxative; It is prescribed orally at the most various diseases- as a “blood purifier”, for lung diseases, malignant tumors, especially with sarcoma, peptic ulcer, as a tonic and stimulant for severe general diseases (like ginseng).
+Externally, muzhik root powder is used to cover wounds, especially purulent ones, and is used for boils, abscesses, cellulitis, burns, and toothache.

-Euphorbia Pallas regulates the exchange of male sex hormones in chronic prostatitis, prostate adenoma, testicular lesions and other conditions accompanied by a decrease in erectile function.
+Euphorbia Pallas regulates the exchange of male sex hormones in chronic prostatitis, prostate adenoma, testicular damage and other conditions accompanied by decreased erectile function.

-Also, the man-root is used in the restoration of blood after radiation sickness and chemotherapy in cancer patients.
+Also, the root man is used to restore blood after radiation sickness and chemotherapy in cancer patients.
 Prevents the growth of metastases, one of the few plants that help with leukemia, stimulates hematopoiesis.
-This plant is also useful for women to fight such serious diseases as mastopathy and uterine fibroids.
+This plant is also useful for women to combat such serious diseases as mastopathy and uterine fibroids.

-Increases the body's defenses, regulates immunity, is used for diseases of the kidneys and bladder, is also used for tuberculosis, epilepsy, stomach ulcers.
+Increases the body's defenses, regulates immunity, is used for kidney and bladder diseases, and is also used for tuberculosis, epilepsy, and stomach ulcers.

-Euphorbia Pallas normalizes metabolism, promotes weight loss with excess weight.
+Euphorbia Pallas normalizes metabolism and promotes weight loss if you are overweight.

-Root man is applied when lung diseases(bronchitis, pneumonia, tuberculosis, bronchial asthma), gastrointestinal (gastritis, ulcer), gynecological (inflammatory infertility, fibromyoma, cyst).
+Man-root is used for pulmonary diseases(bronchitis, pneumonia, tuberculosis, bronchial asthma), gastrointestinal (gastritis, ulcer), gynecological (inflammatory infertility, fibroids, cyst).

-In folk medicine, the root man is used in different countries.
-In addition, among the people, euphorbia serves strong amulet from damage.
-A piece of root is sewn into a bag and worn around the neck from all evil spells.
-In Mongolia, milkweed is used to treat liver echinococcosis and venereal diseases.
+In folk medicine, man root is used in different countries.
+In addition, among the people, milkweed serves a strong talisman from damage.
+A piece of root is sewn into a bag and worn around the neck against all evil spells.
+In Mongolia, euphorbia is used to treat liver echinococcosis and sexually transmitted diseases.

 • tincture - take, starting with 15 drops, with water 3 times a day, every day, increasing the dose by 1 drop.
-That is, the next day - 16 drops, then - 17 and so on up to 30.
-Then you need to go back this way, reducing by 1 drop of tincture every day - 29, 28, and so on up to 15;
+That is, the next day - 16 drops, then - 17 and so on until 30.
+Then you need to go back this way, reducing the tincture by 1 drop every day - 29, 28 and so on until 15;

 • tincture - take 8-10 drops three times a day half an hour before meals;

-• tincture - take, starting with the 1st drop three times a day before meals, increasing drop by drop every day.
+• tincture - take starting with 1 drop three times a day before meals, increasing by a drop every day.
 And so on up to 30 drops.
 Then in reverse order to the 1st drop;

-• infusion - 5 g of crushed root pour 0.5 liters of boiling water, leave for 30 minutes and drink 1 tbsp. spoon 2-4 times a day;
+• infusion - 5g of crushed root, pour 0.5l of boiling water, leave for 30 minutes and drink 1 tbsp. spoon 2-4 times a day;

-• milkweed root powder is mixed with honey 1:1 and taken at the tip of a teaspoon 3 times a day with water;
+• milkweed root powder is mixed with honey 1:1 and taken on the tip of a teaspoon 3 times a day with water;

-The duration of taking Euphorbia Pallas depends on the purpose of the application (the form and neglect of the disease).
-For example, with impotence, anemia, uterine myoma - the course of treatment is 3-6 months.
+The duration of taking Euphorbia Pallas depends on the purpose of use (form and severity of the disease).
+For example, for impotence, anemia, uterine fibroids - the course of treatment is 3 - 6 months.
 In oncology - from several months to 1 year.
-For prevention, it is enough to take Muzhik Root 2 times a year, in spring and autumn for 1.5 months.
+For prevention, it is enough to take Muzhik - root 2 times a year, in spring and autumn for 1.5 months.

 ATTENTION!
-SELF-MEDING CAN BE HARMFUL TO YOUR HEALTH!
-SELF-MEDING CAN BE HARMFUL TO YOUR HEALTH!
+SELF-MEDICATION CAN BE HARMFUL FOR YOUR HEALTH!
+SELF-MEDICATION CAN BE HARMFUL FOR YOUR HEALTH!